davidedelpapa/php-simprof/README.md

 I have thought about the following useful functionalities, which I'll implement maybe some day:

 - a configuration file
-- flags to skip certain scripts
+- flags to skip certain scripts(not only manual) or parts of a script
 - flags for comments about the flags, to be removed along with the flag themselves
 - possibility of multiple runs of the same scripts, with different configurations (to be handled by the aforementioned config file)
 - maybe some diagrams to show more visually the interrupts flow